An Input-Output Construction of Finite State $\rho/\mu$ Approximations for Control Design: Introduction

 Of course, the idea of using finite length sequences of inputs and outputs is widely employed in system identification \cite{BOOK:Lj1999}.
 However, the setup of interest to us is fundamentally different for three reasons: First, the dynamics of the plant are exactly known.
-Second, the data is complete (or can be completely generated).
+Second, the data can be generated in its entirety.
 Third, the data is exact and uncorrupted by noise.

-Finally, the presently proposed construction differs from our preliminary efforts reported in \cite{CONF:TaDu2011}, as it approximates the performance objectives as well as the dynamics of the systems, and moreover leads to a finite state nominal model with {\it deterministic} transitions.
+Finally, the present construct differs from our first effort reported in \cite{CONF:TaDu2011}, as it approximates the performance objectives as well as the dynamics of the systems, and moreover leads to a finite state nominal model with deterministic transitions.